CDL-Quantum/Hackathon2022/Business_Application.md

 The quantum program employed here is fast (as compared to classical ones, e.g. quasi-Monte Carlo methods), requires low number of qubits (~200), and has an interesting nested structure: Grover's algorithm\QAE\Quantum risk model.

-# The business risk model and analysis:
+# Business risk model and analysis:
 The impact of external adverse developments on future revenues in any business can be addressed within a risk model.
 A risk model estimates the overall likelihood of impacts that would threaten the business.
 Thus we are dealing with a probablity problem.